fredie7/gpt_lab_task/README.md

 ## Agentic AI for Medical Diagnosis, Recommendation & Explanation

 This project delivers an Agentic AI Healthcare Assistant that integrates Retrieval-Augmented Generation (RAG) with Reasoning and Action (ReAct) architecture.
+The workflow involves a supervisory agent which engages in a continuous feedback loop with the:
+<l1>Diagnostic agent</l1>
+<l1>Recommender agent</l1>
+<l1>Explainer agent</l1>
 This collaborative framework enables the assistant to not only provide diagnostic insights but also offer personalized recommendations accompanied by supportive explanations.

 ### Tools Used:
 Python, Langchain, Langgraph, Next Js